This is Cathie Bird's TypePad Profile.

 Pioneer, TN

-I'm a citizen scientist, writer, researcher, conscious evolutionary, and psychoanalytic psychotherapist in private practice in Tennessee.
+I'm a semi-retired psychoanalytic psychotherapist in eastern Tennessee.

 Recent Activity